As many of us start to travel again, you might be thinking of packing your holiday bags - and who wouldn't want a craft project in there?!

 If you’re holidaying at home this year, there’s plenty of summertime crafts to explore locally too.

-For those of us in Europe, the long summer days allow us to experiment with more unusual crafts like cyanotype, which uses sunlight to create beautiful indigo blue images – you’ll find our tutorial here.
+For those of us in Europe, the long summer days allow us to experiment with more unusual crafts like cyanotype, which uses sunlight to create beautiful indigo blue images.

 Or why not take inspiration from land artists like Andy Goldsworthy or Richard Shilling and make your own creation with found stones, bark, fallen leaves or foliage - you can photograph your piece to keep the memory.